eosnetworkfoundation/devrel/Processes/Setup-and-configuration-process-to-move-md-files-to-EOS-Documentation.md

-# Setup and Configuration Process to Move .md Files to EOS Documentation
+# Build and Release Process for a New Version of the Docs and Index for Devdocs

-This process provides instructions for setting up and updating the [EOS Documentation](https://docs.eosnetwork.com).
+This process provides instructions to set up and configure the [EOS Documentation Portal](https://docs.eosnetwork.com).

 ## How to Build a New Document Repository